Minerals in Food: Stronger Bones & Better Mood

 Appendix – Mineral-Rich Foods

 The infographics below show popular foods that provide more of each of the essential minerals per calorie.
-Below each food, the amount of each mineral provided per 2000 calories of that food is shown to allow you to compare.
+Below each food, the amount of each mineral provided per 2000 calories is shown to allow you to compare.
+We’ve also included the satiety charts highlighting each mineral’s bliss point and optimal nutrient intake.

 Calcium-Rich Foods